canonical/lxd/doc/api-extensions.md

 This introduces a new security.idmap.base allowing the user to skip the map auto-selection process for isolated containers and specify what host uid/gid to use as the base.

+## instance\_types
+This adds the "instance\_type" field to the container creation request.
+Its value is expanded to LXD resource limits.